 Karen Smith has been a long time resident of Mississauga with her family and she is passionate about serving her community.
 She has a Master of Social Work degree and has spent her career working in the field of housing and homelessness in Toronto and more recently in social services with the Region of Peel.
 She is a dedicated and client centred professional with experience in human services in large municipal governments, serving vulnerable populations and working to build thriving communities.
 She is an engaging, inspiring and collaborative leader and is committed to contributing to our growing City of Mississauga.

-As a resident of the Etobicoke – Lakeshore community, Kristie is very excited to have an opportunity to volunteer with LAMP’s Board of Directors.
-For the last four years, Kristie has worked at Ryerson University in the School of Social Work as manager of the Field Education Office.
-Prior to working at Ryerson, Kristie spent a decade volunteering and working in the by-youth, for-youth organizing sector in the west end of Toronto.
-In this time she transitioned from frontline roles, working closely with vulnerable and marginalized youth populations, into leadership positions where she gained experience in non-profit administration, community engagement, human resources, and organizational development.
-Kristie looks forward to contributing her experience and energy to the Board of Directors as well as learning from others in the LAMP community.
+As a former resident of both South and Central Etobicoke and now an East Mississauga community member, Kristie feels privileged to serve as a volunteer with LAMP’s Board of Directors.
+With a Bachelor’s and Master’s degree in Social Work, Kristie spent a decade volunteering and working in the by-youth, for-youth organizing sector in the west end of Toronto.
+In this time she transitioned from frontline roles, working closely with vulnerable and marginalized youth populations, into leadership positions where she gained experience in nonprofit administration, community engagement, human resources, and organizational development.
+For the last eight years, Kristie has worked at Ryerson University, first as the Field Education Manager in the School of Social Work, and now in The Centre for Excellence in Learning and Teaching, Experiential Learning Hub where she is a Manager of Experiential Learning.
+Kristie is grateful for the opportunity to contribute her experience and energy to the Board of Directors as well as learning from others in the LAMP community.

 Louis-Charles Lavallée is currently Director of Information Management and Technology (IM&T) at the Registered Nurses’ Association of Ontario (RNAO).
 He joined the RNAO in 2008 as the first Director of IM&T with the mandate of setting up the new department and to in-source mission critical systems using open source software where possible.
 Louis-Charles has previously occupied senior management positions both in the Ontario Public Service and in the Broader Public Sector.
 Louis-Charles is passionate with making technology work for people, and he has experienced the contribution that open source software can make in the democratization of technology.